Counterfactual Forecasting for Panel Data: Main results

-\paragraph{Staggered adoption} In staggered adoption observation pattern, if $W_{i,t} = 1 $ for some $t\in [T]$, then $W_{i,t'} = 1$ for all $t' \ge t$, i.e. an unit that once becomes an adopter stays compliant to the treatment for the rest of the observation period.
+i.e. an unit that once becomes an adopter stays compliant to the treatment for the rest of the observation period.
 Staggered adoption design is used for evaluating policy interventions that are implemented at different times across units \citep{ben2021augmented, athey2022design}.
-We define $\tau_i$ as the \textit{treatment adoption time} for unit $i$, i.e.